telerik/winforms-docs/buttons/radiobutton/getting-started.md

 8\.
 Press __F5__ to run the application.
 Notice that selections made on radio buttons in the panel are independent of the radio button choices on the form. __RadRadioButton__ determines the radio groups by the control parent.
 All __RadRadioButtons__ sharing the same parent e.g. __RadGroupBox__, __RadPanel__ or a __Form__ will be part of one group.

->note __RadRadioButtons__ are grouped according to their parent.
+>tip __RadRadioButtons__ are grouped according to their parent.
 You can place a set of __RadRadioButtons__ on a panel so that the choices made will be mutually exclusive, i.e. when one radio button is chosen, the others are deselected.
 By including multiple parents with their own __RadRadioButtons__ you can have multiple groups of radio buttons acting independently.